sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 ### Task 7: View recent and upcoming activities

+In this task, you will learn how to view related activities such as past communications or upcoming meetings linked to CRM contacts.

 1. Open any email or meeting and then open **Copilot for Sales** pane and select the saved contact.

       ![](../media/dc35.png)